-Balancing higher-risk and defensive investments can help you combine growth opportunities with the comfort of consistent returns.
+Balancing higher-risk and lower risk investments can help you combine growth opportunities with the comfort of consistent returns.

 If you’re closer to retirement or planning to reduce your hours, you’re less likely to recover if investments decline in value.

-You might prefer to invest more so in defensive assets such as cash and fixed interest.
+You might prefer to invest more so in lower risk assets such as cash and fixed interest.

-If you depend on your super to provide you with a retirement income, you might prefer to invest in defensive assets such as cash and fixed interest.
+If you depend on your super to provide you with a retirement income, you might prefer to invest in lower risk assets such as cash and fixed interest.

 Pension drawdown plan

 If your UniSuper pension is invested in multiple options, you can choose which ones your pension payments and lump-sum withdrawals come out of.
 Learn more about your pension drawdown plan.